Nick Drake: Posthumous popularity and legacy

 The first biography of Drake in English was published in November 1997 by Patrick Humphries.
 On 20 June 1998, BBC Radio 2 broadcast a documentary, Fruit Tree: The Nick Drake Story, featuring interviews with Boyd, Wood, Gabrielle and Molly Drake, Paul Wheeler, Robert Kirby and Ashley Hutchings, and narrated by Danny Thompson.
 In early 1999, BBC Two broadcast a 40-minute documentary, A Stranger Among Us—In Search of Nick Drake.
 The following year, Dutch director Jeroen Berkvens released the documentary A Skin Too Few: The Days of Nick Drake, featuring interviews with Boyd, Gabrielle Drake, Wood and Kirby.
 Later that year, The Guardian named Bryter Layter the best alternative album of all time.

 In 1999, "Pink Moon" was used in a Volkswagen commercial, boosting Drake's US album sales from about 6,000 copies in 1999 to 74,000 in 2000.
 The Los Angeles Times saw this as an example of how, following the consolidation of US radio stations, previously unknown music was finding audiences through advertising.
 Fans used the filesharing software Napster to circulate digital copies of Drake's music.
 According to The Atlantic, "The chronic shyness and mental illness that made it hard for Drake to compete with 1970s showmen like Elton John and David Bowie didn't matter when his songs were being pulled one by one out of the ether and played late at night in a dorm room."

-Over the following years Drake's songs appeared in soundtracks for films such as The Royal Tenenbaums, Serendipity and Garden State.
+Over the following years Drake's songs have appeared in soundtracks for films such as The Royal Tenenbaums, Serendipity and Garden State.
 Made to Love Magic, an album of outtakes and remixes released by Island Records in 2004, far exceeded Drake's lifetime sales.
-In November 2014, Gabrielle Drake published a companion to her brother's music.
-Also in 2014, a 10" live EP, released alongside the book, Remembered For A While, was released, titled The John Peel Session.
+In November 2014, Gabrielle Drake published a companion to her brother's music, Nick Drake: Remembered for a While.
+A 10" live EP, titled The John Peel Session, released alongside the book.
 An authorised biography by Richard Morton Jack was published in June 2023, with a foreword by Gabrielle Drake.
-Other contemporary artists influenced by Drake include José González, Bon Iver, Iron & Wine, Alexi Murdoch, Steven Wilson and Philip Selway of Radiohead.
+Other contemporary artists influenced by Drake include Mikael Åkerfeldt of Opeth, José González, Iron & Wine, Bon Iver, Alexi Murdoch, Philip Selway of Radiohead, Steven Wilson, and Brian Molko of Placebo.